Courtesy name

-A courtesy name (字 (zì, character)), also known as a style name, is a name bestowed upon one at adulthood in addition to one's given name.
-This practice is a tradition in the East Asian cultural sphere, including China, Japan, Korea, and Vietnam.
+A courtesy name (字 (zì, character)), also known as a style name, is an additional name bestowed upon individuals at adulthood, complementing their given name.
+This tradition is prevalent in the East Asian cultural sphere, particularly in China, Japan, Korea, Taiwan and Vietnam.
+Courtesy names are a marker of adulthood and were historically given to men at the age of 20, and sometimes to women upon marriage.